-E. Foundations
+Foundations

 All cracking or settling of concrete foundations and masonry must be addressed.
 SC Housing may require, as a condition of funding, that a structural engineer be engaged to address the issue.
-Wholesale Foundation replacement are prohibited.

-F. Crawlspaces
+Crawlspaces

 All crawlspaces must be investigated and assessed for the presence of mold, plumbing leaks, and deteriorating structures.
 All crawl spaces must meet minimum energy and fire code requirements.